Oyo Oyo State, Nigeria Travel Guide

 Informal interactions in markets and eateries.

 Many dishes are consumed year-round.
-Specific festivals may feature a focus on particular animals, like goat meat for Sallah, or special preparations for traditional ceremonies.
+Specific festivals may feature a focus on particular animals, like goat meat for Sallah, or special making preparations for traditional ceremonies.

 Check with locals about specific festival foods.